Raising quality of life in people living with dementia – MARQUE Report launch

 - Location: 110 Rochester Row, London SW1P 1JP

 This project, funded by the EHRC and NIHR in response to the PM’s Challenge on dementia, began in 2014 and covered six workstreams involving people with dementia and those who care for them, both in their homes and in formal care settings.

 In the UK, about 820,000 people live with dementia with numbers increasing rapidly as the population ages.
 The Government’s “Challenge on Dementia” aims to drive improvements in health and care, create dementia friendly communities, and improve research.

-Furthermore, central to this event is to engage broadly and hear your response to the findings and there will be opportunities to provide feedback and suggestions for the authors.
+Furthermore, central to this event was to engage broadly and hear delegates response to the findings and there has been opportunities to provide feedback and suggestions for the authors.